 Then we factor:

 Wait, we hope you wrote that down in pencil.
-We need to make sure we are answering the right problem.
+We need to make sure we're answering the right problem.
 We're supposed to give the length, not the width, of the blanket.
 (Slaps forehead with palm.)
 To find the length, we plug the width 3.5 in for x in the expression 2x + 1.
-The length of the blanket is
+The length of the blanket is:

 We can easily check our answers by multiplying the width and length of the blanket, and seeing if we do end up with 28.

 Be careful: When solving word problems involving polynomials or rational expressions, make sure that you only keep those solutions that make sense in the context of the word problem.
 This often means throwing out one or more negative solutions.
 They're only bringing everybody down anyway.

 There are a few English words and phrases that are frequently used to indicate rational expressions.

 A ratio is a comparison between two quantities.
 We could say "the ratio of books to movies in this house is 3 to 1."
 Therefore, there are 3 books for every movie.
 Apparently, the person who was quoted as saying this lived in the 1940s.